SLO Bytes logo

 Bulletin Board Entry Instructions

-To gain access to the new SLO Bytes Bulletin Board, point your browser to www.slobytes.org/bboard/index.php?action=login
+If you point your browser to http://slobytes.org/smf/index.php?board=1.0 to gain access to the new SLO Bytes Bulletin Board,

 Subscribers who post clearly offensive matter, commercial solicitation or spam are subject to having their posting privileges either suspended or revoked.